ROWAN UNIVERSITY POLICY

 - Attachment 1 – Protocol

 - The Vice President of Student Life/Dean of Students (or designee), will initially review the report and, if appropriate, convene the STAT.
-The STAT shall be comprised of the Vice President of Student Life/Dean of Students, the Assistant Vice President for Public Safety & Emergency Management (or designee), Director of the Wellness Center, the Assistant Vice President for Civic Involvement, and the Assistant Vice President for Residential Learning and University Housing.
+The STAT shall be comprised of the Vice President of Student Life/Dean of Students, the Director of the Wellness Center, the Associate Director of Counseling and Psychological Services, the General Counsel or designee, the Vice President of Student Affairs, and other relevant individuals based upon the situation under consideration.

 - Once a report is received, the following preliminary investigative information will be collected by the Vice President of Student Life/Dean of Students and/or other members of the STAT appropriate/necessary to complete the preliminary investigation as expeditiously as possible: